 The applicant shall complete an application for an accessible parking space with the Highland Park Police Department, providing the vehicle's license plate number and/or accessible placard number with expiration date for verification.

 The applicant, or the member of the applicant's family qualifying for restricted parking, has a valid and current windshield placard or wheelchair symbol license plate issued by the New Jersey Motor Vehicle Commission.

 The applicant must be able to demonstrate that off-street parking is inaccessible.

-The requested on-street handicapped parking space shall be installed in front of the applicant's property pursuant to N.J.S.A.
+The requested on-street accessible parking space shall be installed in front of the applicant's property pursuant to N.J.S.A.
 39:4-197.6, unless: